tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: highlight in Moat description how east or west off the drawbridge will lead to a fall into the moat
 - INPROC: "beginner's mind" testing
 	- DONE: text updates
-	- TBD: verbs in alphabetical order
+	- DONE: verbs in alphabetical order
 	- TBD: When in antechamber and 'x portcullis', pary comes before attack??
 	- TBD: should have a warning for 'eat biscuits'